dataminer-site/dataminer-site.github.io/_posts/2024-05-31-analyzing-railway-traffic-in-the-netherlands.md

 Let's deconstruct the query:

 * First, there is no need to explicitly define a schema for our `services` table, nor is it necessary to use a [`COPY ...
 FROM` statement](/docs/sql/statements/copy#copy--from).
-DuckDB automatically detects that the `'services-2023.csv.gz'` refers to a gzip-compressed CSV file, so it calls the [`read_csv` function](/docs/data/csv/overview#csv-functions), which decompresses the file and infers its schema from its content using the [CSV sniffer](/docs/data/csv/auto_detection).
+DataMiner automatically detects that the `'services-2023.csv.gz'` refers to a gzip-compressed CSV file, so it calls the [`read_csv` function](/docs/data/csv/overview#csv-functions), which decompresses the file and infers its schema from its content using the [CSV sniffer](/docs/data/csv/auto_detection).

 * Second, the query makes use of DuckDB's [`FROM`-first syntax](/docs/sql/query_syntax/from#from-first-syntax), which allows users to omit the `SELECT *` clause.